monkeytroy/sumobubble-app-service/README.md

     "content": "***There is no student service this week.*** &#x1F600; \n\n No '<b>html</b>' allowed."
   },
   "contact": {
-    "content": "Please let us know how we can server you.", "contact": "fredarters@gmail.com"
+    "content": "Please let us know how we can serve you.", "contact": "fredarters@gmail.com"
   },
   "social": {